 JEFFRY FOOTE is an actor, singer, and tap dancer.
 Jeffry has been performing for many years in the tri state area.
 Some of his credits include Shades Of Harlem, Dance Bojangles Dance, Riffin & Tappin, 42nd Street, and is a principal member of the NJ Tap Dance Ensemble.
 He has also performed in venues such as NJPAC, BergenPac, and Mayo Arts.
 He also teaches tap in Morris and Essex Counties, and has been teaching rhythm tap for 13 years.
 He has also appeared in short films, and has some various voice over projects as well.

 KAYLA MCKEOWN has been DanceWorks Studios Studio Manager and on staff since 2014.
-Kayla received her BA in Psychology from Montclair State University in 2018, and is currently continuing her education at MSU pursuing a Master’s Degree in School Counseling.
+Kayla received her BA in Psychology from Montclair State University in 2018, and recently received her MA in School Counseling from Montclair State University in May 2021.
 Kayla studied dance at DanceWorks from the age of 8-18, and was an active member of DanceWorks & Company from 2008-2014, where she performed at Lincoln Center and Carnegie Hall in New York as well as at the Summer Olympics in London, England in 2012.
 Ms. McKeown continued her dance education at MSU, where she danced as a non-major for four years during her undergraduate studies.
-Kayla was on faculty for our Summer Dance Camp staff from 2014-2016, and works as an assistant with all children’s birthday parties at DanceWorks Studios.
-She enjoys working closely with all of our students and families and looks forward to building ongoing relationships with our clientele.
+Kayla was on faculty for our Summer Dance Camp staff from 2014-2016, and works as an assistant with all children’s birthday parties at DanceWorks Studios as well.
+Kayla enjoys working closely with all of our students and families and looks forward to building ongoing relationships with our clientele.

 AMANDA PAPA is a dancer, choreographer, and dance educator with more than 20 years experience.
 Amanda received her BFA in Dance Performance from Montclair State University.
 She is also certified through Dance Educators of America and is a proud member of Dance NJ and NDEO.
 She began dancing at the age of 3, competing at age 8, and dancing professionally at 16.
 She was twice named an All-Star by the Universal Dance Association as a teenager, where she first performed internationally.